anko/tapson/readme.markdown

     of extra information, with no change in meaning for the standard itself.

-If you write a tool that consumes or produces tapson, please make it clear to users what version it complies to.
+If you write a tool that consumes or produces tapson, please make it clear to users what tapson versions it works with.

 [MIT license][7].